zpz/mpservice/README.md

   is that one or more of the operators is I/O bound (think: calling an external service), hence can benefit from concurrency.

-The serving and streaming utilities can be combined because a `mpservice.mpserver.MPServer` instance, while doing heavy-lifting in other processes, acts as an I/O bound operator in the main process.
-Indeed, `mpservice.mpserver.MPServer` provides method `stream` for using the server to process data streams.
+The serving and streaming utilities can be combined because a `mpservice.mpserver.Server` instance, while doing heavy-lifting in other processes, acts as an I/O bound operator in the main process.
+Indeed, `mpservice.mpserver.Server` provides method `stream` for using the server to process data streams.

-A `MPServer` object could be used either in "embedded" mode or to back a service.
+A `Server` object could be used either in "embedded" mode or to back a service.
 Utilities are provided in `mpservice.http` and `mpservice.socket` for the latter use case.

 The package also contains some other related utilities.